 Past Events

-Math-to-Industry Boot Camp IX
+Math-to-Industry Boot Camp X

 The Math-to-Industry Boot Camp is an intense six-week session designed to provide graduate students with training and experience that is valuable for employment outside of academia.
 The program is targeted at Ph.D. students in pure and applied mathematics.
 The boot camp consists of courses in the basics of programming, data analysis, and mathematical modeling.
 Students work in teams on projects and are provided with training in resume and interview preparation as well as teamwork.

-Applications are due Friday, March 15th, 2024.
+Applications are due Sunday, March 16th, 2025.

 Data Science Seminar